damianburrin/WVC-Life-Edition-Data-Collector/README.md

 ![PINS](https://user-images.githubusercontent.com/18092613/234236983-367b608f-5a6a-4150-9e70-705137ed0e23.jpg)

 <br>
-The LIFE edition seems to have no connection to the UART for command input - i'm sure there is as you can power down and change the power limits remotely but i didn't look to hard as i only wanted to log the data.
+The LIFE edition seems to have no connection from the UART to the J4 header on the board- i'm sure the UART takes and input in as you can power down and change the power limits remotely via the cloud intelligence app but i didn't look to hard as i only wanted to log the data.

 It makes a connection to the WIFI and It's server (alicloud)